 - Community partnership grants, aimed at UK organisations with a turnover over under £1 million, for grants of up to £250,000

 - Impact grants, aimed at organisations implementing in countries DFID consider to be of high or moderate fragility or in one of the lowest 50 HDI countries.
 These organisations have to have a turnover of under £10 million and grants were available for up to £4 million

 The funding round process for this round is a 2-stage process.

 A total of 591 concept notes were received for both grant types.

 Of those, 122 were shortlisted and invited to submit a full application.

 An independent review of those shortlisted full applications is currently taking place.

-Click here to read PDF of general feedback provided by the UK Aid Direct technical team and reviewers, of the concept note stage of application
+Click here to read PDF of general feedback provided by the UK Aid Direct technical team and reviewers, for the concept note stage of applications.

 UK Prime Minister Theresa May announced on 18 April that a general election would be held on 8 June 2017.

 Timelines for the current UK Aid Direct funding round are expected to remain unaffected.